thealepo/thealepo/README.md

 ## About Me
 I'm an Undergraduate at Florida International University studying Computer Science & Mathematics, while concurrently pursuing a Master's in Artificial Intelligence.
-My passion lies in building AI systems that matter.
+My passion lies in building and exploring the ever-evolving world of AI.
 I love working on projects that combine theoretical insight with engineering.
 I believe that at the cross of engineering and research, we can find the greatest leaps of innovation.
 When I'm not coding, you can find me doing Calisthenics or playing Chess. 🤓

 ## 🎓 Education